Maggie Chan (politician)

-Maggie Chan Man-ki, MH, JP (born 3 February 1969) is a Hong Kong solicitor and politician.
+Maggie Chan Man-ki, MH, JP (陳曼琪; born 3 February 1969) is a Hong Kong solicitor and politician.
 She was a member of the Wong Tai Sin District Council for Ching Oi from 2004 to 2019 and has been a Hong Kong deputy to the National People's Congress (NPC) since 2017.
+She is a member of the Legislative Council since 2022.

 Biography

 Chan was graduated from the University of Hong Kong with Bachelor of Laws in 1991.
 She was admitted as solicitor in October 1994 and has since practiced law and has become a senior partner of CMK Lawyers in 2019.

 She was first elected to the Wong Tai Sin District Council for Ching Oi constituency as a member of the Democratic Alliance for the Betterment of Hong Kong (DAB).
 She quit the DAB in January 2016, citing her busy work with the Small and Medium Law Firms Association.
 She decided not to seek for re-election in 2019 in the wake of a pro-democracy landslide where her seat was taken by localist Eddie Sham.

 Chan had been appointed to many public offices by the government, including member of the Town Planning Board from 2006 to 2012, council member of the City University of Hong Kong from 2007 to 2013, member of the Equal Opportunities Commission from 2007 to 2013 and council member of the Lingnan University from 2015 to 2021 among others.
 When she was appointed to the council of the Lingnan University by Chief Executive Leung Chun-ying in 2015, it was strongly protested by the students.

 Chan rose to prominence when she represented the minibus drivers' group during the 2014 Occupy protests to obtain and deliver court injunction prohibiting occupiers from erecting obstructions at protest site in Mong Kok, which triggered the clearance of the occupying site in November 2014, marking the beginning of the end of the historic protests.
 In 2016, Chan supported the Companies Registry decision to refuse the application of pro-independence Hong Kong National Party as she claimed that advocating Hong Kong independence was an illegal activity according to the Crimes Ordinances Sections 9 and 10.